Offering Help in English: Native Speakers’ Ways

 In Conclusion

 In our everyday lives, exchanging help is a pretty common situation.
 As social beings, no one of us can live alone.
 So we need to help each other.
 I have shared some expressions that you can use in particular situations.
-If you follow the tips and practice regularly, you will be able to master the expressions.
+Following the tips and practicing regularly, you can master the expressions.

 Best of luck.